Sinar/politikus/README.md

  * Khairil Yusof <khairil.yusof@sinarproject.org>
  * Justine Pepin
+ * Paul Wafula

 # Supported by

-This project is supported by Hivos East Africa, NMG and indirectly via IDRC, Alternatives, (Montreal) and the kind individual contributors to Sinar Project.
+This project is supported by Hivos East Africa, Nation Media Group.
+Indirectly via IDRC, Alternatives, (Montreal) and the kind individual contributors to Sinar Project.

-Also this project would not be possible without all the  great people working on open data standards of Popolo-spec, Open Contracting Data Standard, Beneficial Ownership Data Standard, COST IDS and more.
+Also this project would not be possible without all the  great people working on open data standards of Popolo-spec, Open Contracting Data Standard, Beneficial Ownership Data Standard and COST IDS